scp756-221/course-site/docs/tprj/page.md

 Download the recording and post it to YouTube as [an unlisted video](https://support.google.com/youtube/answer/157177).
 (This will ensure the video remains private except for whoever has its URL.)

 A good video runs between 20-30 minutes.

+## Grading

+Your team's project submission (report, video & code) will be graded on:

+1. Presentation (report & video)
+   Clarity and format of material
+   Participation of entire team

+2. Application of agile principles/scrum methodology (video & code)
+   Evidence of application
+   Learnings from the process

+3. System Implementation & Operation (report & code)
+   Organization of artifacts
+   Maintainability of artifacts
+   Learnings

+4. Technology (code)
+   Use of taught technologies
+   Inclusion of new/novel technologies and/or techniques